 Sump pumps can experience a few issues if they are not maintained or operated correctly; these include:

 - A pump that is too small for your basement

 If you experience any of these issues, we will come out to your home as soon as possible to remedy the problem.

 Ejector pumps grind the waste to make it easier to route it to the sewer system.
 It is common for basement bathrooms to clog due to improper use of the toilet.
 You should avoid putting the following things into the basement toilet:

-Don’t wait until your basement floor is a foot below water, call Lighten Up Electric and Plumbing today to protect your home from a costly basement flood!
+Don’t wait until your basement floor is a foot below water, call Lighten Up Plumbing, Heating, Cooling and Electric today to protect your home from a costly basement flood!